Peter-L-SVK/bio_craft_foods/README.md

 - **Update Order**: Update an existing order.
 - **Delete Order**: Delete an order by ID.

-same methods with customers and producst.
+Same methods with customers and producst.

 ## Technologies Used

 - **Rust**: A systems programming language that is fast and memory-efficient.
 - **Axum**: A web framework for Rust that focuses on ergonomics and modularity.
 - **SQLx**: An async SQL crate for Rust with compile-time SQL query checking.
-- **MAriaDB**: A relational database management system used for storing order data based of MySQL.
+- **MariaDB**: A relational database management system used for storing order data based of MySQL.

 ## Getting Started